JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-4.png)

-The two other points that define this circle lie on the intersections of the large circles with imaginary lines through points A and B passing through the centerpoint C1.
+The two other points that define this circle lie on the intersections of the large circles with imaginary lines through points A and B passing through the center point C1.

-To find (and draw) these points is straighforward, but we'll mark these as intermediate for now, because there are four intersection points but we want just the two nearest the top:
+To find (and draw) these points is straightforward, but we'll mark these as intermediate for now, because there are four intersection points but we want just the two nearest the top:

 ```julia
 @png begin